 Cardamom is said to cure many ailments like stomach problems, congestion, kidney and lung issues, sore throat, teeth and gum infections and tuberculosis.
 Cardamom was also used as an antidote for snake and spider bites.
 In addition, it has long been known as a treatment for urinary tract infections – even gonorrhea.

-To top it off, cardamom is a culinary spice that dreams are made of.
+To top it off, Cardamom Pods are a culinary spice that dreams are made of.
 In Middle Eastern cultures, cardamom is made like a coffee known as “gahwa” .
 It is served everyday and a hospitality necessity.
 In East Indian cultures, it is used in spicy-hot masala dishes and in mild curry blends.
 Cardamom tea is also very popular in India.

 Note: Always consult a qualified healthcare specialist before using any treatment such as a detox diet.
 This includes natural remedies and herbal teas or supplements.
 Additionally, the information in this article is not intended as medical advice; it is for educational purposes only.